 While most seniors prefer face-to-face or written communication, a younger generation of children and grandchildren may only reach out via modern technology, such as email, video chatting, or texts.
 Bridging these preference gaps requires flexibility in your thinking, and openness to learning something new.

-At Regency Senior Living, our daily life offers plenty of activity as younger staff and volunteers help to care for seniors and those requiring assistance with daily tasks.
-We greatly value our residents’ relationships and their efforts to make Regency Jackson a place to call home.
+At Regency Retirement Village, our daily life offers plenty of activity as younger staff and volunteers help to care for seniors and those requiring assistance with daily tasks.
+We greatly value our residents’ relationships and their efforts to make Regency Retirement Village of Jackson a place to call home.

 “For these volunteers, both young and old, we create opportunities for inter-generational experiences,” Clay said.
 “We understand that many schools and colleges require volunteer hours for their students, and we would love to support those efforts.
 Call today and speak with our Activities Director to learn of ways you can begin a fulfilling way of working with seniors!”